-Beginning this week, the property tax bills for 2013 will be mailed out by the city of Philadelphia.
+The property tax bills for 2013 are being mailed out by the city of Philadelphia.
 This is the first time the tax will be based on market value as determined by AVI.
 Find out what your tax bill will be using our interactive map and read about details of the new system.

 “This action comes as a complete surprise to the Center, which has been acting in a good faith effort to generate increased work opportunities for union members by attracting more shows and conventions to our facility.”